 Targeted temperature management (TTM) following out-of-hospital cardiac arrest (OHCA) has been shown to confer survival and neuroprotective benefits.
 A 2016 review in Resuscitation found this to also apply to a wide scope of patients (unwitnessed arrest, persistent shock, non-shockable rhythms, etc.).
 Based on a 2013 NEJM RCT by Nielsen et al., there was no statistically significant difference in all-cause mortality in 950 unconscious patients presenting after OHCA with a TTM goal of 33°C versus 36°C.

 In general, TTM is recommended for all patients with return of spontaneous circulation (ROSC) from cardiac arrest with altered consciousness post-arrest.
-The key is to NOT LET THESE PATIENTS BECOME FEBRILE as there is an increase in neurologic demise.
+The key is not to let these patients become febrile as there is an increase in neurologic demise.

 One technique for TTM is ZOLL’s Thermogard XP® catheter.
 This device combines a traditional triple lumen central line with a system of balloons filled with closed-loop, temperature-regulated saline via inlet/outlet tubing.
 This catheter is attached to a console which allows clinicians to quickly and precisely control a patient’s core body temperature.
-Typical TTM starts off with early induction of cooling (ASAP), followed by maintenance for ~24 hours (varies based on institution), and then slow rewarming (again, watch out for fevers!)
+Typical TTM starts with early induction of cooling (ASAP), followed by maintenance for ~24 hours (varies based on the institution), and then slow rewarming (again, watch out for fevers!)

 Cooling the core temperature of a patient necessitates sedation and sometimes even neuromuscular relaxation due to shivering.
 Furthermore, hemodynamic derangements (bradycardia, arrhythmias, decreased cardiac output/demand), altered drug metabolism (enzymes don’t do well in the cold!), and changes in electrolytes (hypokalemia is common) are commonplace.